 Much as we present it with arrows from one step to the next, it’s important to keep in mind that it’s not always linear; these steps don’t take place in a nice, neat order.
 It’s a developmental process that will recur throughout your lifetime and you’ll move between stages as you learn and grow.
-After you leave ND, some of the details (like choosing a major) will change, but the core elements remain the same: figure out who you are, explore careers, reflect, & take action.
+After you leave ND, some of the details (like choosing a major) will change, but the core elements remain the same: learn about yourself, explore careers, reflect, & take action.
 That’s why it’s important to learn the process now so you can engage it in again and again as needed to effectively manage your career.
 Let’s explore a bit about a common career theory to learn more about these stages.

-Super’s Career Development Theory and Step 1: Figure Out Who You Are
+Super’s Career Development Theory and Step 1: Learn About Yourself

 Dr. Donald Super developed one of the most universally accepted theories of career decision making (Luzzo & Severy, 2009).
 He was among the first to suggest that career decision making is a developmental process that spans a person’s entire lifetime.
 He contended that career satisfaction/success depends in part on how well a person can identify and implement his/her career self-concept, which is comprised of your values, interests, personality, and skills.
 The idea is that the best career choices for a person are those that allow him/her to implement as many part of his/her self-concept as possible.
 If a person only focuses on one or two parts of his/her self-concept for a career, that person will eventually hit a wall.
 If someone focuses only on skill, for example, he/she may realize that that interest is lacking or alignment with values or personality is off.
 That person can do the career for a while but eventually will start to feel dissatisfied and likely burn out.
 This reinforces the need to consider all four aspects - values, interests, personality, and skills - when making a career decision.

-This brings us to step 1 in our visual above: figure out who you are.
+This brings us to step 1 in our visual above: learn about yourself.
 You have to know yourself first - your values, interests, personality, and skills (VIPS) - before you can make effective career choices.
 The only way to know more about yourself is to test the waters - just get out and experience life!
 Everything you’ve done to this point, as well as all the interactions you’ve had with others, have already started shaping your VIPS.
 This includes classes, activities, jobs, service, research, etc. - even those things that on the surface don’t relate to a career area can give you great insight into things you like, what’s important to you, and how you like to interact with the world.
 Sit back and reflect on those experiences - what was satisfying/dissatisfying to you?
-The Major & Career Discernment Workbook in the CCD’s Career Development Guide provides structured tools to help you reflect upon your experiences to ascertain your VIPS.
+The CCD has structured inventories on our website (and linked below) to help you reflect upon your experiences to ascertain your VIPS.
 So with this in mind we’ve already moved into step 2: study what you enjoy and get involved.
 See how interrelated these steps are?